Table Of Contents

 The hard outer shell provides a structure to the helmet, and protects you from sharp objects – which could puncture your skull.
 It can also be painted, to provide an appealing design – as many motorcyclists do.
 The inner liner is usually much thicker than the outer shell, and is a lot softer.
 It is usually made from polystyrene that will crush upon impact.
 This helps reduce the speed of deceleration, reducing the force that is subjected upon your head.

 As a reduced force hits your head, the damage you will incur from a crash will be substantially less than if you crashed without a helmet.
 This is why we recommend you wear a helmet regardless of whether it is the law or not, as they can literally save your life.

 Full face helmets tend to have a much thicker inner liner, which makes them safer than many other helmets.
 We recommend that you always use a full face helmet if you can afford it, and use an off road helmet for off road motor biking.
 Off road helmets tend to be just as strong and durable as full face helmets, except they are designed to withstand a bit more damage, from hitting obstacles etc. This is why the outer shell of off road helmets is usually thicker, this allows it to withstand more light damage without affecting the inner liner.

-Hope our guide was helpful for you and let you choose your best quietest motorcycle helmet!
+Now, you can enjoy both riding under the sun and rain…however, if you can avoid riding under heavy rainfall, avoid it.
+Hope our guide was helpful for you and let you choose your quietest motorcycle helmet!